 Your reaction will influence whether your child swears again.
 Staying calm is the key.
 This will go a long way towards preventing further swearing.

-If your child continues to swear, or you feel it’s a good opportunity to teach her about swearing, try talking with her about her choice of words.
+If your child continues to swear, or you feel it’s a good opportunity to teach him about swearing, try talking with him about his choice of words.
 For example, you could say, ‘We don’t use words that upset people’.
 Pre-schoolers might not fully understand the words they use, but they can understand that swear words can hurt or offend others.

 If the swearing has happened because your child is trying to say a new word – so ‘sit’ and ‘truck’ come out sounding more like swear words – it’s a good idea to gently correct your child’s pronunciation.